Table of Contents

 From Year 2 onwards, fees will vary within each material category based on recyclability.
 A recyclable clear PET bottle might pay significantly less per tonne than a non-recyclable multi-layer sachet, even though both are plastic.

-The exact modulated rates for 2026-2027 have not yet been confirmed by DEFRA, but the framework is clear: the more recyclable your packaging, the less you pay.
+The exact modulated rates for 2026-2027 have not yet been confirmed by DEFRA, but the framework outlined in the government consultation is clear: the more recyclable your packaging, the less you pay.

 The Recyclability Assessment Methodology (RAM)